Safeguarding of Children and Vulnerable Adults

 - To respond swiftly and appropriately to all suspicions or allegations of abuse

 - To ensure that information is passed confidentially and as rapidly as possible to the Beds BKA Safeguarding Officer or appropriate external agencies.

-Guidelines on Actions, Responsibilities and Procedures
+Responsibilities and Procedures

-- Report any evidence or reasonable suspicion of abuse, whether by an adult or another child, to the Beds BKA Safeguarding Officer (currently Jenny Tysom), the Local Authority Safeguarding Team, or the police, as below.
+- Report any allegation of abuse, or reasonable suspicion of abuse, or abusive behaviour observed, whether by an adult or another child, to one of the following:

 - Treat everyone with respect, ensuring your behaviour, language, gestures, etc. are appropriate and above reproach.

 - Never abuse any child or vulnerable adult, verbally, physically or by any other means.

 - Avoid being alone with a child (apart from your own child) or vulnerable adult.